sap-tutorials/sap-build-process-automation/tutorials/spa-automation-webservice-destination/spa-automation-webservice-destination.md

 ---

-### Create a user on the public Gateway System
+### Create a user on the public gateway system

-You need to get access to the Public gateway system.
+You need to get access to the public gateway system.
 Please [Create an Account on the SAP Gateway Demo System.] (https://developers.sap.com/tutorials/gateway-demo-signup.html)

-### Create Destinations in BTP and SAP Process Automation
+### Create destinations in BTP and SAP Build Process Automation

-Once you have successfully created an account in the SAP Gateway Demo system, use the credentials and configure the Destination in SAP BTP account.
-Refer to the Prerequisites to [Configure BTP Destinations in SAP Process Automation](spa-create-destination)
+Once you have successfully created an account in the SAP gateway demo system, use the credentials and configure the destination in SAP BTP account.
+Refer to the prerequisites to [Configure BTP Destinations in SAP Build Process Automation](spa-create-destination)

-### Create Business Process and Automation
+### Create business process and automation

-1. Create a Business Process named **Sales Order**.
+1. Create a **Business Process** named **Sales Order**.

 2. Create an **Automation** named **Get Sales Order Details**.

-### Build an Automation
+### Build an automation

 You will now build an automation to retrieve sales order details from SAP backend using Destinations configured in SAP BTP.